 New ACL Tear Stem Cell Paper Published by Regenexx Team

-If you read this blog, one of the things that separates Regenexx from other providers is that we have published and continue to publish the world’s leading orthopedic stem cell research.
+If you read this blog, you know that one of the things that separates Regenexx from other providers is that we have published and continue to publish the world’s leading orthopedic stem cell research.
 That’s not easy, as it takes lots of resources, manpower, and time.
-This morning I’m happy to report yet another publication on data collected about our Perc-ACLR procedure.
+This morning I’m happy to report yet another publication on data collected about our perc-ACLR procedure.

 About 70% of patients who tear their ACLs are candidates for a fluoroscopy-guided stem cell injection procedure using the patient’s own bone marrow cells.
 We invented this procedure back in 2012 and have worked for years to perfect it.
 Watch my video below to see how this procedure is performed:

 This is a larger version of our previous 2015 study on before and after MRIs in patients treated with the perc-ACLR procedure.
 The research shows MRI evidence of ACL repair as well as excellent outcomes with regard to patient-reported pain and function.
 In addition, retear rates were lower than surgery.